Patrons for

 Who We Are

-Patrons for Peace Project, Inc. is a non-profit organization located in Laurel, Maryland committed to providing alternative types of support and creative resources to help homeless individuals and consumers of mental health services achieve and maintain a quality of life with dignity.
+Patrons for Peace Project, Inc. is a non-profit organization located in Laurel, Maryland committed to providing alternative types of support and creative resources to help unhoused individuals and consumers of mental health services achieve and maintain a quality of life with dignity.

 Our Mission